 Emo rap sounds like a blend of Soulja Boy and Taking Back Sunday, and that auditory fusion has resulted in a burgeoning rap subgenre that is dominating the charts and proving it’s more than just a niche for people who like to cry in the club.

-The style—which merges the melodies and guitars of emo music with trap production and rap tropes—has already had some huge successes: Lil Uzi Vert’s “XO Tour Llif3” and Juice WRLD’s “Lucid Dreams” both landed in the top ten of the all-genre Billboard Hot 100 in 2018, with “Lucid Dreams” peaking at an impressive No. 2.
-But it’s also had its share of trials: The death of Lil Peep in late 2017 meant the loss of one of emo rap’s greatest talents and most promising superstars.
+The style—which merges the melodies and guitars of emo music with trap production and rap tropes—has had some huge successes: Lil Uzi Vert’s “XO Tour Llif3” and Juice WRLD’s “Lucid Dreams” both landed in the top ten of the all-genre Billboard Hot 100 in 2018, with “Lucid Dreams” peaking at an impressive No. 2.
+But it’s also had its share of trials: The deaths of Juice, XXXTentacion and Lil Peep between 2017 and 2019 meant the loss of a few of emo rap’s greatest talents and most promising superstars.